Saikat-S/Saikat-S/README.md

 -->
  ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Saikat-S)

-Here some fact about me
+Here are some facts about me
-- 🔭 I’m currently working on Angular
+- 🔭 I’m a .NET backend developer
-- 🌱 I’m currently learning JS, Python, NN
+- 🌱 I’m currently learning DevOps things like docker, ci/cd, etc
 - 📫 Want to know more about me [Saikat'S world](https://saikat-s.github.io/)
 - ⚡ Fun fact: Nice to meet you!